Kena Ember

 Description:

 Kena has reddish orange eyes and short, soot black hair that shifts to red usually just before bursting into flames.
-Normally she wears a black jacket, over a white tube top, with black jeans and she otfen smells like a campfire.
-Nat has commissioned Q to create a knit cap for her that is flame proof to prevent others from realizing her hair is on fire when she gets upset.
+Normally she wears a black jacket, over a white tube top, with black jeans.
+Her uniform is a all black skin tight suit with orange flames on the legs and is flame resistant.

 BACKGROUND